ruby-processing/JRubyArt/_posts/2015-11-21-getting_started.md

 If using `rvm` or `rbenv` make sure you are using ruby2.2+
 {% highlight bash %}
 gem install jruby_art
-k9 setup install # installs jruby-complete
+k9 --install # installs jruby-complete, and examples
 {% endhighlight %}

 NB: you may find that you are unable to use gems in your sketches unless you have used jruby to install them.

-__Finishing up__

-Install the samples

-{% highlight bash %}
-k9 setup unpack_samples # downloads and unpacks samples requires wget
-{% endhighlight %}

 ### Running examples